gacela-project/gacela-example/README.md

 # Gacela Example

-This is an example of a Module using [Gacela Framework](http://gacela-project.com/).
+In this repo you can find different examples of usages of Modules using [Gacela Framework](http://gacela-project.com/).

 ### Basic Gacela structure